How to Embrace Minimalist Travel with a Nomadic Lifestyle

 Seek minimalist experiences

 Finally, minimalism doesn’t just come down to what you own.
 It also relates to what you’re doing.
 Consider following a few slow travel concepts and seek out experiences that fill you up, instead of existing as a checkmark on your bucket list.
-Look for activities that let you exercise the freedom that you’ve gained from a minimalist lifestyle, like an impromptu weekend spent on an island or a trek to a campsite in the Sahara.
+Look for activities that let you exercise the freedom that you’ve gained from a minimalist lifestyle, like an impromptu weekend spent on an island or a trek to a campsite in the Sahara or maybe going on day trips from Mexico City with your minimalist travel buddies.
 You’ll find that spontaneity is abundant when you don’t have to worry about leaving your things behind.

 Connect with the people that you meet along the way, and let them get to know you for who you really are, instead of the “you” that your possessions portray.
 Give in to the feeling that you’re untethered to anything on this Earth except for your own destiny.
 Pursue your passions and grow with abandon now that the accumulation of things isn’t a priority.
 Now you know what truly matters - you’re just thankful that freedom doesn’t take up any space in your bag.